roipeker/graphx/README.md

  - `front` (foreground painter),
  - or both.

-Each "Scene Layer" has to extend `RootScene`, it represents the starting point of that particular scene hierarchy.
+Each "Scene Layer" has to extend `SceneRoot`, it represents the starting point of that particular scene hierarchy.
 Think of it as `MaterialApp` widget is to all other children Widgets in the tree.

 Here we get into **GraphX™** world, no more Widgets Trees or immutable properties.